 Right behind the Hochstrahlbrunnen is the Denkmal der Roten Armee (Red Army Memorial), locally known as the Russendenkmal (Russian memorial).
 The memorial was erected in 1946 by the Soviet Army, which occupied a sector of the city until 1955.
 Before that year, a T-34 tank accompanied the monument.

-The memorial consists of a semicircular colonnade with a twenty meter (66ft) high central column topped with a monumental, twelve meter tall statue of a Soviet soldier.
+The memorial consists of a semicircular colonnade with a twenty-meter-tall (66 ft.) central column topped with a monumental, twelve-meter-tall statue of a Soviet soldier.
 It is designed in the typical rigid and solemn style which was commonly employed by the Soviet army.
 The monument is very similar to other memorials erected at the time by the Soviet army in cities like Berlin and Budapest.